Apollo 16: Return to Earth

 Eight minutes before the planned departure from the lunar surface, CAPCOM James Irwin notified Young and Duke from Mission Control that they were go for liftoff.
 Two minutes before launch, they activated the "Master Arm" switch and then the "Abort Stage" button, causing small explosive charges to sever the ascent stage from the descent stage, with cables connecting the two severed by a guillotine-like mechanism.
 At the pre-programmed moment, there was liftoff and the ascent stage blasted away from the Moon, as the camera aboard the LRV followed the first moments of the flight.
 Six minutes after liftoff, at a speed of about 5000 km/h, Young and Duke reached lunar orbit.
-Young and Duke successfully rendezvoused and re-docked with Mattingly in the CSM.
+Young and Duke rendezvoused and re-docked with Mattingly in the CSM.
 To minimize the transfer of lunar dust from the LM cabin into the CSM, Young and Duke cleaned the cabin before opening the hatch separating the two spacecraft.
 After opening the hatch and reuniting with Mattingly, the crew transferred the samples Young and Duke had collected on the surface into the CSM for transfer to Earth.
-After transfers were completed, the crew would sleep before jettisoning the empty lunar module ascent stage the next day, when it was to be crashed intentionally into the lunar surface in order to calibrate the seismometer Young and Duke had left on the surface.
+After transfers were completed, the crew would sleep before jettisoning the empty Lunar Module ascent stage the next day, when it was to be crashed intentionally into the lunar surface in order to calibrate the seismometer Young and Duke had left on the surface.

 The next day, after final checks were completed, the expended LM ascent stage was jettisoned.
 Likely because of a failure by the crew to activate a certain switch in the LM before sealing it off, it tumbled after separation.
 NASA could not control it, and it did not execute the rocket burn necessary for the craft's intentional de-orbit.
 The ascent stage eventually crashed into the lunar surface nearly a year after the mission.
-The crew's next task, after jettisoning the lunar module ascent stage, was to release a subsatellite into lunar orbit from the CSM's scientific instrument bay.
+The crew's next task, after jettisoning the Lunar Module ascent stage, was to release a subsatellite into lunar orbit from the CSM's scientific instrument bay.
 The burn to alter the CSM's orbit to that desired for the subsatellite had been cancelled; as a result, the subsatellite lasted just over a month in orbit, far less than its anticipated one year.
 Just under five hours after the subsatellite release, on the CSM's 65th orbit around the Moon, its service propulsion system main engine was reignited to propel the craft on a trajectory that would return it to Earth.
 The SPS engine performed the burn flawlessly despite the malfunction that had delayed their landing several days previously.